Wall upholstery 101

 Given these points, some of you will decide to go to a professional.
-So, try getting as much information as you possible.
+So, try getting as much information as possible.
 In order to guide through THE process, I have written an article on this topic.
 Laying out questions you should ask before hiring an installer.
 You can find it at How to choose a wall upholsterer?

 An upholsterer should offer options like with or without decorative trimmings.
 Also, Do you know there are fitting methods other than stapling the fabric?
 We have research thoroughly for various products or good fitting system.
-Most tracks are for commercial use.
-They do have their limitations for residential application.
+Most tracks are for commercial use and do have their limitations for residential application.
 Actually, there is only one which stands out.
-It is called CES or Clean Edge System.
+It is called Clean Edge System.
 A revolutionary track for residential use as it works with all challenges found in homes.

-First and foremost, the fabric should not be stapled directly to the wall or the sheetrock but be fixed on some sort of support like a slat.
+First and foremost, the fabric should not be stapled directly to the wall but be fixed on some sort of support like a slat.
 For one thing, if the fabric needs removing away from the wall, you will be very upset with yourself for not having installed any slats.

 Wait a minute.
 Do you really want to pull out all the staples one by one?
 Think about the time spent doing this.
 And you will damage so much the sheetrock, plaster everywhere…What a mess!
 So what is the solution?
 You need to fix a frame where the fabric is stapled to it.
 It is a little more work but well invested as the walls will also look so much better.
-Most people take wooden strips which as a few inconveniences.
-What are they?
+Most people take wooden strips which has a few inconveniences.
+What are these troubles?